 My True Love For Film And Acting by Lillee Jean

-I have always been a girl who loves the camera, having fun, and performing.
-It didn't matter; I just loved to be flashy, dramatic, and be a part of something big!
+My true passion for filmmaking began as a young child, through hands-on storytelling with stop-motion, and school performances, which I feel almost destiny-like, naturally led to professional acting and directing training.
+I loved to be dramatic and be a part of something big!
 From an early age, I had an inherent joy in embodying characters and commanding "presence."

 My love of the arts goes way back, and I am quite grateful for the opportunities that have presented themselves in my path to guide me where I am today.

 It's widely known by now that my passion for acting and film took root at a young age.
-As early as eight, I was enamored by the ambition to film, direct, and produce, embarking on this journey by animating intricate stop-motion narratives featuring my American Girl dolls.
-It was my dream to film, direct, and produce segments - I knew this was "it", the "a-hah" moment of what made me feel SO happy, and lit up inside.
+As early as eight, I was enamored by the ambition to film, direct, and produce, embarking on this journey by animating intricate stop-motion narratives.
+It was my dream to film, direct, and produce segments - I knew this was "it", the "a-hah" moment of what made me feel quite happy, and lit up inside.

 My First Short Film Ever

-These classes are attributed to my full-circle moment back in film!
+These classes marked my full-circle return to film!

 Lillee Jean TALKS!
 Webseries

-I started experimenting with web series when I was just 19 years old, and it was loads of meticulously done work!
-From posters, loglines, to pilots - this experience gave me a deeper understanding of how films work.
+I started experimenting with series when I was just 19 years old, and it was loads of meticulously done work!
+From posters, loglines, to pilots, this experience gave me a deeper understanding of how films work from an "all hands on board" perspective.
+It began to develop my auteur approach.

 Despite fully airing and branding Lillee Jean Talks at 20, 19 years old is actually when I came up with my show Lillee Jean TALKS! live.

-Lillee Jean Talks was born out of casual conversations with friends.
-From Donny Most on Happy Days, to Lady Clegg, Neil D'Monte, Shelley Wade, Staci Layne Wilson, and Chick Allan, it was just wonderful.
+Lillee Jean Talks was born out of casual conversations with industry professionals.
+From Don Most on Happy Days, to Neil D'Monte, Shelley Wade, Staci Layne Wilson, and Chick Allan, it was just wonderful.

-I went on from 2024 onwards to win two awards at indie film festivals for Best Webseries (Pageant Int.
-Film Festival 2024), and Best Podcast (Gothamite Film Festival 2024), which was super insane and amazing.
+I went on from 2024 onwards to win two awards at indie film festivals for Best Series (Pageant Int.
+Film Festival 2024), and Best Podcast (Gothamite Film Festival 2024), which was amazing.

 Down to the branding, everything is me.
 I designed the logo, the concept, the format - it’s extremely rewarding to have your friends feel comfortable on (we all know how some interviews can be, and knowing that I think I excel), and for fans to enjoy on a different level.